lmoran/arcgis-rest/README.rst

 Overview
 --------

 This datastore implements a very limited portion of the ArcGIS ReST API (http://resources.arcgis.com/en/help/arcgis-rest-api/), which is supported by both ArcGIS Server and ArcGIS Online.

+Specifically, only the FeatureServer services on ArcGIS Online are covered so far.

 Requirements